Firefox Reality VR browser now lets users sync bookmarks, send tabs, and use Bluetooth keyboards

 Mozilla is adding a bunch of new features to its Firefox Reality VR browser today, including Bluetooth keyboard support and the ability for users to share history, bookmarks, and tabs between devices.
 This functionality is possible because Mozilla will now allow users to sign into Firefox Reality with their Firefox Account credentials.

-By way of a quick recap, Mozilla first unveiled the open souce Firefox Reality 18 months ago, selling it as an easy way for manufacturers to not only integrate a browser into their VR headsets, but adapt it to suit their requirements.
+Mozilla first unveiled the open souce Firefox Reality 18 months ago, selling it as an easy way for manufacturers to not only integrate a browser into their VR headsets, but adapt it to suit their requirements.
 The browser is currently available for HTC and Oculus headsets.

 While Firefox Reality has supported bookmarks for the past year, until now it has only been possible to save websites locally on the headset.
 With Firefox Accounts thrown into the mix, users can peruse VR-compatible content on their phone, desktop, or tablet and save it to view later on their headset.